nditech/Tech-PowershellModules/README.md

 Once InstallFromGitHub is installed, additional modules can be installed from within powershell by running
  - Intall-GitHubModule -User nditech -Repo Tech-PowershellModules -Module <Name of Module>

+##Demo

-Example: Running the following command will install the AWSPowershell module into the Documents/WindowsPowerShell/Modules directory
+Running the following command will install the AWSPowershell module into the Documents/WindowsPowerShell/Modules directory
  - Intall-GitHubModule -User nditech -Repo Tech-PowershellModules -Module AWSPowershell

 **[⬆ back to top](#documentation)**